Artist Abramovic attracts new stares in film

 Abramović's early performances have also involved self-mutilation.
 In one piece, she stabbed her hand with knives.

-"I started out as a skeptic," said the film's director Matthew Akers.
-"I told her, 'I'm skeptical about all this,' when she told me she was going to sit in a chair and do nothing.
+"I started out as a sceptic," said the film's director Matthew Akers.
+"I told her, 'I'm sceptical about all this,' when she told me she was going to sit in a chair and do nothing.
 She was totally unfazed, like, 'Bring it on, I like that.'
 She gave me keys to her apartment within the first week and said, 'I will never restrict you.'"

 And so, Akers set out to "make a compelling film for the broadest audience possible."
 As such, he kept his distance from his subject.